You are here

 What is a nominated individual?

-A nominated individual should be someone who has responsibility for supervising the management of the regulated activity.
-They should be an employed director, manager or secretary of the organisation.
 It is up to you who to nominate, as long as they meet these criteria.

 If you register as an individual or partnership you do not need a nominated individual.